Skip to content

 Use our online eligibility checker to find out which bad credit loans you might be eligible for without impacting your credit score.
 Once you’ve decided to apply for a loan, you’ll need to provide:

-Your potential lender will then run a hard credit check on you.
+Your chosen lender will then run a hard credit check on you.
 This will be marked on your credit report.
-Once they’ve carried out their credit check, they’ll either approve or reject your loan application.
+Once they’ve carried out their credit and affordability checks, they’ll either approve or reject your loan application.

 Depending on the type of loan you’re applying for, there may be further requirements.
-For example, a secured loan may require further information against the property you’re using as collateral.
-A guarantor loan will require the lender to verify certain details about your chosen guarantor.
-They’ll also need to meet eligibility criteria and sign a contract.
+For example, a secured loan will require further information about the property you’re using as security.

 How to manage your loan repayments

-Missed or late payments can harm your credit score and you could face late payment charges.
+Missed or late payments can harm your credit score and you could face late payment charges from your lender.
 To avoid this, set up automatic payments from your bank account.
-Your loan repayments could be set up as a:
+For example, you could set up a direct debit or standing order to cover your loan repayments.

-MoneyHelper also has information on where to get free debt advice.
+MoneyHelper has information on where to get free debt advice.

 What our expert says...

 “Provided you can make the repayments, taking out a loan when you have bad credit can be useful and can even help repair or improve your credit score.
-But you need to make absolutely sure that the loan is affordable – and that you’re getting the right deal for you.”
+But be sure you need the loan and that it’s affordable.”

 - The Editorial Team, Experts in personal finance, insurance and utilities